-The Florida Legislature created the first specialty license plates in 1986, which memorialized the seven astronauts who died when the space shuttle Challenger exploded after lift-off.
-Also in 1986, license plates were created for each of the nine universities then in the State University System.
+The Florida Legislature created the first specialty license plates in 1986, one memorializing the seven astronauts who died when the space shuttle Challenger exploded after lift-off, and one for each of the nine universities then in the State University System.
 Since then, the Legislature has enacted forty-six more specialty license plates.

 Specialty license plates are available to any owner or lessee of a motor vehicle who is willing to pay an annual use fee for the privilege.
-Annual use fees range in price from \$15 to \$25, which is paid in addition to the required license taxes and service fees.
-The fees relating to the specialty less - less any funds which the department may be authorized to withhold - are distributed to an organization or organizations in support of a particular cause or charity signified in the plate's design and designated in statute.
+Annual use fees ranging from \$15 to \$25, paid in addition to required license taxes and service fees, are distributed to an organization or organizations in support of a particular cause or charity signified in the plate's design and designated in statute.
 The Legislature may create a specialty license plate under its own initiative or it can do so at the request of an organization.
 Under s.
 320.08053, F.S., an organization may seek Legislative authorization for a new specialty license plate by meeting a number of requirements.